Home

 Do I need to use sunscreen with sun clothing?

-For maximum protection, you should use sunscreen on your exposed body parts.
+For maximum protection, you should use organic sunscreen on your exposed body parts.
 Sun protective clothing protects the skin that is underneath it, not the exposed hands and face.

 What is the most important sun protective clothing?